 North Carolina has some of the most punitive traffic laws in the country and Kinston, NC is no exception to this.
 Despite this, there is a simple formula for keeping your insurance rates low and affordable: Don’t get a speeding ticket!
 Easier said than done, right?
-Getting a speeding ticket probably wasn’t on your to-do list, and if you want to keep your insurance rate low you had better make sure that paying your ticket off in order to “be done with it” isn’t on your to-do list either.
-The devil is in the details and the true cost of a speeding ticket is much deeper than the court costs and fines listed on your traffic citation.
+Getting a speeding ticket probably wasn’t on your to-do list, and if you want to keep your insurance rate low do not simply pay off your ticket without first consulting with a traffic attorney just to be done with it.
+The true cost of a speeding ticket is much deeper than the court costs and fines listed on your traffic citation.

-Say, for example, you're driving at a speed of 70 mph in a 65 mph zone.
-That feels innocent enough.
-Everyone does it, right?
+For example: you're driving at a speed of 70 mph in a 65 mph zone.
+That feels innocent enough, especially since everyone's doing it, right?
 But then, you don't notice the speed limit drop to 55 mph and the next thing you know you're getting pulled over.
-Life gets busy and you decide to simply pay for the speeding ticket online to avoid the hassle of court.
-All good, right?
-Unfortunately not.
-In this example, you’d receive three points on your license, and your North Carolina auto insurance premiums could go through the roof!
+With your busy schedule in mind, you decide to pay for the speeding ticket online to avoid the hassle of showing up to court.
+Unfortunately, by paying the ticket, you would have admitted guilt and would receive three points on your license which causes your NC auto insurance premiums to increase dramatically.

-North Carolina has rather affordable auto insurance rates for good drivers, but the rub is that a single ticket could make those rates skyrocket.
-In fact, this is all part of an intentional scheme to keep the roads safe.
+North Carolina has rather affordable auto insurance rates for good drivers, but the catch is that a single ticket could make those rates skyrocket.
+This is all part of an intentional scheme to keep the roads safe.
 The North Carolina Department of Insurance created the Safe Driver Incentive Plan (SDIP) to “give drivers a financial incentive to practice safe driving habits.”

-Court costs and fines for your Kinston, NC speeding ticket can regularly range between $188 and $250 on average ($188 court costs plus $10–50 for the speeding fine itself), which sounds expensive, but not unbearable.
+Court costs and fines for your Kinston, NC speeding ticket can regularly range between $188 and $250 on average ($188 court costs plus $10–50 for the speeding fine itself), while expensive, it seems like a bargain to avoid court.
 However, these costs are only the tip of the iceberg.